A chronology of key events:

 2012 November - Iraq cancels a $4.2bn deal to buy arms from Russia because of concerns about alleged corruption within the Iraqi government.
 The purchase, signed in October, would have made Russia the country's second-largest arms supplier after the US.
 Moscow was the main arms supplier of to Saddam Hussein.Violence intensifies

 2012 December - President Jalal Talabani suffers a stroke.
-He undergoes treatment in Germany and makes progress through the winter and spring.
+He undergoes treatment in Germany and makes some progress through the winter and spring.

 Sunni Muslims stage mass rallies across the country over several months, protesting against what they see as marginalisation by the Shia-led government.